 If you aren’t sure if you will enjoy WoW, I would recommend that you set up a starter account and try it out.
 For more information, check out my article on Setting Up a Free WoW Starter Account.

-After setting up an account, you can choose to purchase a subscription-only and play all content from “vanilla” up to Battle for Azeroth.
-This will allow you to play a character from levels 1-50.
-If you want to play Shadowlands, you will need to purchase it.
+After setting up an account, you can choose to purchase a subscription-only and play all content from “vanilla” up to Shadowlands.
+This will allow you to play a character from levels 1-60.
+If you want to play Dragonflight, you will need to purchase it.

 A monthly subscription will run you $14.99 plus tax for one month of game time.
 If you plan to play for a longer period, you might consider paying for a longer subscription time to pay a lower monthly price.
 For instance, purchasing a 6-month subscription will cost you $77.94 for a per-month average of $12.99 plus tax.

-The starting price for a digital copy of Shadowlands is $39.99 if purchased directly through a Blizzard account.
+The starting price for a digital copy of Dragonflight is $49.99 if purchased directly through a Blizzard account.
 You can also buy a digital or physical copy of the game through other retailers.

-Assuming you purchase Shadowlands for $39.99, plus a one-month subscription, your total initial cost would be about $60 after tax.
-Once you own the expansion your reoccurring cost is the typical $14.99+tax per month.
+Assuming you purchase Dragonflight for $49.99, plus a one-month subscription, your total initial cost would be about $70 after tax.
+Once you own the expansion, your reoccurring cost is the typical $14.99+ tax per month.

-If you want to dive into the nitty-gritty details, you can check out the full guide I wrote on the pricing of World of Warcraft.
+If you want to dive into the nitty-gritty details or prices for Canada or the U.K., you can check out the full guide I wrote on the pricing of World of Warcraft.

 Selecting a Realm

 After creating an account, you will be asked to download the Blizzard launcher.
 This launcher will allow you to boot up any Blizzard title from one convenient dashboard.
 If you launch World of Warcraft through this dashboard, it will sign you into WoW upon clicking the “Play” button; otherwise, you will need to sign in directly through the game.